carlynorama/APItizer/README.md

 There are many Packages that are a better choices for underpinning an API Client in Swift.
 Much of what's here is more robustly executed in Vapor for example.
 This Package is mostly for prototyping working with a new API to learn about Swift / to get going quickly.

+To use this in a project, Go to your project page / Signing & Capabilities / App Sandbox (Xcode 14) and then enable Outgoing Connections (Client) which will allow your app to make http calls.

 See also [APIng](https://github.com/carlynorama/APIng), a command line tool used for quickly checking new functions that will end up in here.

 For reference a review of common API types.